practicalwriter/owncloud_quickstart/index.md

 ### ownCloud iOS and Android App

 You can access your ownCloud server through the web interface on your mobile device without installing additional apps.
-In addition to a simplified user interface, the iOS and Android have several advantages over the web interface:
+In addition to a simplified user interface, the iOS and Android apps have several advantages over the web interface:

 - Sync files automatically
 - Upload photos and videos from your device